crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/the-boy-and-the-beast-the-anitay-review-1763215710/index.md

 ---
 {
   title: "The Boy and the Beast : The AniTAY Review",
+  tags:
+    [
+      "The AniTAY Review",
-tags: ["The AniTAY Review", "The Boy and the Beast", "Rockmandash Reviews", "Movie", "Mamoru Hosoda", "AniTAY", "Tayclassic"],
+      "The Boy and the Beast",
-authors: ['reikaze'],
+      "Rockmandash Reviews",
+      "Movie",
+      "Mamoru Hosoda",
+      "AniTAY",
+      "Tayclassic",
+    ],
-published: '2016-03-09T00:00:00-05:00',
+  published: "2016-03-09T00:00:00-05:00",
   attached: [],
-license: 'cc-by-4',
+  license: "cc-by-4",
-oldArticle: true
+  oldArticle: true,
 }
 ---